BoyStot/Marlin-AMSSE/README.md

 ## Why use this?

-Other than the great updates added by Davids repo this fork has support for the Stot Switching Extruder (SSE), a single stepper extruder capable of automatically switching between 4 filaments.
+Other than the great updates added by Davids repo this fork has support for the Stot Switching Extruder (SSE), a single stepper extruder capable of automatically switching between 4 filaments by utilizing one of the servo signals, so as long as you dont have a bltouch for example, without any hardware changes.

 To support this a second menu has been added for '~ Filament' to select active filaments and load/unload them on the Anycubic TFT.

-I also made the existing 'Special' menu easier to read and in a better order.
+I also made the existing 'Special' menu easier to read and in a more natural order.

 ## How to flash this?